 A. There’s no guideline in terms of recommending when you should start to monitor it.
 But I would say it’s never too soon to at least be aware of your blood pressure readings, especially if there’s a strong family history of hypertension.

 Q. What are the worst things men do to their bodies that put stress on their heart?

 A. The worst thing is smoking.
 Forget about food, lifestyle, job stress; the worst thing anybody could do to their body is smoke.
 It will affect every organ in the body.
 It destroys your intravascular lining, and that’s why it is a problem with heart attack and stroke.
 It will affect the lungs causing COPD, as well as increase the risk of different types of cancer.

-What I’ve found since moving to North Carolina is the incidence of heart disease is much more prevalent.
+What I’ve found since moving to North Carolina is the incidence of heart disease and hypertension is much more prevalent.
 In the South, not only is the incidence much more prevalent in numbers, but at a younger age … the common thread, and this is across the board, every one of these young people came in with a heart attack or stroke, the common thread was smoking.
 Period.
 End of story.
 That was it.
 Every one of them.

 A. If you’re a young middle-aged male, and you think that you might have a problem, or you have had a thought that, ‘Well, you know my parents had heart disease.
 Should I get checked?’ or ‘I was out this weekend biking and hiking and I had a little chest pain and it might be a problem.’
 If there’s any sort of thought that there might be an issue, get it checked.
 Don’t wait.
 Don’t ignore it.